keronagy/P2P-online-Messenger/README.md

 # P2P-online-Messenger
 ## Instructions:
-1- Start the server application
+1- Start the server application.

 2- Start the client application (same or different machine).

 3- You'll be greeted with login window (Figure 1), write the name that you want to be shown to other users.

 4- Enter server ip in the area specified (if server on local machine leave default ip)

 ## Network Layer